Healing the Heart of Democracy Programs & Resources

 -- from the “Prelude” in Parker J. Palmer’s Healing the Heart of Democracy

-In addition to our programs, you can choose many ways to explore the concepts put forth in Healing the Heart of Democracy:
+Explore the concepts in Healing the Heart of Democracy:

 - Organize a Healing Democracy Action Circle